jonnonz1/nz-statute-book/acts/public/1994/maritime-transport-act-1994.md

     (b) solely powered manually; or
     (c) solely powered by sail
   - **continental shelf** or has the same meaning as in the Continental Shelf Act 1964
-  - **conventions** , in relation to this Part and Parts 2 to 15, means such conventions as may be declared for the purposes of any such Part by Order in Council pursuant to subsection (2); and includes the amendments to such conventions, being amendments to which New Zealand is a party that are declared in the same manner
+  - **convention** , in relation to this Part and Parts 3 to 15,—
+    (a) means a convention, protocol, or agreement declared for the purposes of any of those Parts by Order in Council under subsection (2); and
+    (b) includes every amendment to, or revision of, those instruments, being an amendment or a revision to which New Zealand is a party
   - **crew** means the persons employed or engaged in any capacity on board a ship (except a master, a pilot, or a person temporarily employed on the ship while it is in port)
   - **demise charter** has the same meaning as in section 2(1) of the Ship Registration Act 1992
   - **Director** means the person who is for the time being the Director of Maritime New Zealand under section 439
+  - **electronic address** includes an email address
   - **emergency rules** means emergency maritime rules or emergency marine protection rules
   - **employer** means a person who employs or engages any other person (other than a person temporarily employed on the ship while it is in port or a pilot) to do any work for hire or reward on board a commercial ship or pleasure craft
   - **fail** includes refuse; and includes refusal